 Term Meaning Assets Suburbs, Urban Places, Roads, parks, open spaces, places and buildings that are owned, operated or managed by the City of Sydney.
-Assigned Geographical name in terms of the Geographical Names Act 1966, approved and gazetted by the Geographical Names Board.
+Assigned Geographical name in terms of the Geographical Names Act 1966, endorsed and gazetted by the Geographical Names Board.
 Dual Naming An official designation by the Geographical Names Board.
 A dual naming system may be used for assigning the traditional Aboriginal name of geographical features when a non-Aboriginal assigned geographical name already exists.
 Dual naming shall not apply to localities, towns or roads.
 Geographical Names Board of New South Wales (GNB) Established by the Geographical Names Act 1966 as the official body for naming and recording details of places and geographical names in NSW.
-Metropolitan Local Aboriginal Land Council Aboriginal-led community organisation representing metropolitan Sydney, established following the introduction of the Aboriginal Land Rights Act 1983.
-Place Defined by the Geographical Names Act 1966 as any geographical or topographical feature or any area, district, division, locality, region,
+Acronym is GNB.
+Metropolitan Local Aboriginal Land Council Aboriginal-led community organisation representing metropolitan Sydney, established following the introduction of the NSW Aboriginal Land Rights Act 1983.
+NSW Address Policy and User Manual (APUM) Policy of the Geographical Names Board of New South Wales.
+Provides the policy, principles, processes and procedures for addressing in New South Wales.
+Acronym is APUM.
+NSW Place Naming Policy Policy of the Geographical Names Board of New South Wales.
+Place Defined by the Geographical Names Act 1966 as any geographical or topographical feature or any area, district, division, locality, region, city, town, village, settlement or railway station or any other place

-Term Meaning city, town, village, settlement or railway station or any other place within the territories and waters of the State of New South Wales.
+Term Meaning within the territories and waters of the State of New South Wales but does not include any road, any area (within the meaning of the Local Government Act 1993), area of operations of a county council or a joint organisation area (within the meaning of that Act), any electoral district under the Electoral Act 2017, any school or any place or place within a class of places to which the provisions of this Act do not apply by virtue of the regulations.
 Road All formed roads, including private roads (roads for which the care and maintenance is not the responsibility of a Local Government) that are generally open to the public or to services.
 Road Type Typology used in the NSW Address Policy derived from AS/NZS 4819:2011 Urban and Rural Addressing that describes and defines open ended roads, cul-de-sac or pedestrian only roads.
 Applied to all roads in New South Wales.
 Suburb Also known as address locality.
-Defined in the NSW Address Policy as a named geographical area with defined boundaries which represents a community or area of interest and may be rural or urbar in character (where urban it is usually defined as a suburb).
+Defined in the NSW Address Policy as a named geographical area with defined boundaries which represents a community or area of interest and may be rural or urban in character (where urban it is usually defined as a suburb).
 Suburbs are used to clearly define an address (along with number and road name).
-Urban Place Defined by the Geographical Names Board as a named geographical area which has no official boundaries.
-For this reason, an urban place name cannot be used for addressing purposes (e.g. Kings Cross is an Urban Place, it forms part of the Potts Point, Darlinghurst, Rushcutters Bay and Elizabeth Bay localities in Sydney).
+Urban Place Defined by the Geographical Names Board in APUM as a named geographical area which has no official boundaries.
+For this reason, an urban place name cannot be used for addressing purposes (e.g. Kings Cross is an urban place, it forms part of the Potts Point, Darlinghurst, Rushcutters Bay and Elizabeth Bay localities in Sydney).